 What’s in Huli Huli sauce?

-Pineapple juice, pineapple chunks, soy sauce, brown sugar, ketchup, sherry, honey, ginger, garlic, sesame oil, Sriracha get puréed in a blender.
+Pineapple juice, soy sauce, brown sugar, ketchup, sherry, honey, ginger, garlic, sesame oil, Sriracha get puréed in a blender.
 I often times use or sambal oelek chili paste as a Sriracha substitute, but any Asian chili paste will do.

 What does huli huli mean?